-Nobody wants to be in this position, but in life, you can’t always have it all your own way unfortunately.
+Nobody wants to be in this position, but in life, you can’t always have it all your own way, unfortunately.
 What you can do is not let it get you down, so keep practising.
-We know many people who were accepted into medical school the second time round, with higher UCAT scores to boot.
+We know many people who were accepted into medical school the second time around, with higher UCAT scores to boot.

 Share this Post